MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/about-admin-roles.md

 | Assign the *least permissive* role    | Assigning the *least permissive* role means giving admins only the access they need to get the job done.
 For example, if you want someone to reset employee passwords you shouldn't assign the unlimited global admin role, you should assign a limited admin role, like Password admin or Helpdesk admin.
 This will help keep your data secure.                 |
 | Require multi-factor authentication for admins                  |    It's actually a good idea to require MFA for all of your users, but admins should definitely be required to use MFA to sign in.
 MFA makes users enter a second method of identification to verify they are who they say they are.
 Admins can have access to a lot of customer and employee data and if you require MFA, even if the admin's password gets compromised, the password is useless without the second form of identification.  <br><br>When you turn on MFA, the next time the user signs in, they'll need to provide an alternate email address and phone number for account recovery.  <br> [Set up multi-factor authentication](../security-and-compliance/set-up-multi-factor-authentication.md)          |

+## Where did the role descriptions go?
+The role descriptions can be found in the Azure AD documentation [Administrator role permissions in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles).

 ## Need more details about what these roles can and cannot do?

 In the Microsoft 365 admin center, go to **Roles** > **Roles**, and then select any role to open its detail pane.
 Select the **Permissions** tab to view the detailed list of what admins assigned that role have permission to do.